 If you happen to find yourself in Italy, then we’d suggest San Domenico Palace in the Sicilian town of Taormina, where they filmed HBO’s The White Lotus.
 Celebs thought they were immune from the lookie-loos there, but HBO put a damper on that.

 If you’re looking to meet a celebrity behind the bar, head to The NoMad Bar at NoMad Hotel, where David Lynch is occasionally the mixologist.
+If for some reason a celebrity fails to make a grand entrance at one of these places, you still have plan B.

 From high-end eateries to casual cafes, you’re sure to see a star if you’re into world-class cuisine served with a side of patience.
 If you’re coming in from out of state, keep your eyes peeled at the airport as well.
 This location ranks high when it comes to celebrity spotting.